Adi Altschuler

 Adi Altschuler (עדי אלטשולר; born 23 November 1986) is an educator and a social entrepreneur.
 She is the founder of the "Krembo Wings" youth movement – Israel's "first movement for youths with and without special needs".
 She is the founder of "Memories@Home", an alternative gathering on Yom HaShoah (Holocaust Memorial day).
 She formerly led "Google for education, Israel" where she would advise teachers on the use of IT.
 With the goal of transforming Israel's education system, Adi left Google to found "Inclu-Inclusive Schools".
 Inclu is a nonprofit that promotes inclusive education in Israel through a network of public inclusive schools.
+In 2026, she received the Israel Prize for Young Leadership.

 Biography

 Adi Altschuler was born and raised in Hod Hasharon.
 At the age of 12 she started volunteering at ILAN, an Israeli NGO for children with physical disabilities.
 During her volunteering, she became a personal tutor of the late Kobi Kfir – a three-year-old child with cerebral palsy.
 Through this acquaintance and friendship with Kfir, she was exposed to the world of special education.

+She joined Yashar in September 2026 ahead of the 2026 Israeli legislative election and is expected to be the party's candidate for education minister if it comes to power.